 - Failure-to-pay penalty

-Hopefully this puts your mind at ease and moves you closer to filing your taxes.
+Hopefully, this puts your mind at ease and moves you closer to filing your taxes.
 Just because you didn’t make the tax deadline doesn’t mean you should forget about filing altogether.
-Who knows?
-You may be missing out on a tax refund.
+Who knows, you may even be missing out on a tax refund.

 Don’t worry about knowing these tax rules.
 TurboTax will ask simple questions about you and give you the tax deductions and credits you’re eligible for based on your answers.
 If you have questions, you can connect live via a one-way video to a TurboTax Live CPA or Enrolled Agent to get your tax questions answered.
 TurboTax Live CPAs and Enrolled Agents are available in English and Spanish and can review, sign, and file your tax return.